Styner2023/ecommerce-tutorial/P01-Getting-Started/readme.md

 $ git push origin main -u
 ```

-Hint! when you creat the repository on GitHub, before you add any files, GitHub will show you all of the instructions above and show the line below with the correct URL!
+Hint! when you create the repository on GitHub, before you add any files, GitHub will show you all of the instructions above and show the line below with the correct URL!

 ```
 git remote add origin GITHUB-REPO-URL
 ```